Banner Image: Father Holding Son Outside

 Qelbree is the only non-stimulant ADHD treatment that can be sprinkled on food for easier dosing for patients who are unable to swallow capsules.

 Once added to the applesauce, Qelbree should be all consumed, without chewing, within two hours.
 Once added to pudding, Qelbree should be all consumed, without chewing, within 15 minutes.
+Do not store for future use.

 The benefits of a non-stimulant therapy